What is executive coaching?

-The coach normally meet with clients twice a month.
+I offer unlimited coaching contracts for individual clients.
+It means that I meet with clients at least twice a month.
 This frequency offers time for reflection and application of skills and knowledge between sessions, while maintaining the momentum of our work together.
-We'll adjust the frequency to your unique situation.
+Also, I encourage my clients to adjust the frequency to their unique situation.

-In order to make coaching as convenient as possible for you, MDC offers several options.
-Coaching services can be conducted in person at the coach’s office in Poughkeepsie, New York, on-site for corporate engagements, or via the video-conference and the phone for remote clients and busy executives.
+In order to make coaching as convenient as possible for you, I offer several options.
+Coaching services can be conducted in person at my office in Poughkeepsie, New York, on-site for corporate engagements, or via the video-conference and the phone for remote clients and busy executives.

-Since coaching is tailor-made to each person’s or organization’s need, there is no exact answer.
-For certain types of focused work on a specific limited challenge, three to six months of coaching may be sufficient.
-Most of MDC coaching engagements are six to twelve months long.
+Most of my coaching engagements are six months long.
 Some clients prefer to keep partnership with the coach for years to work through a variety of tasks or to complete a large scale initiative.

 Factors that may impact the length of time include: the types of goals, the scale of change, the client’s commitment and openness to change, the frequency of coaching sessions and financial resources available to support coaching, and other unique factors.

 You may end work at any time you want to.
-We kindly ask you to notify the coach about your decision two weeks before the termination to provide the coach with time to prepare a final session that focuses on review and closure.
+I kindly ask you to notify me about your decision two weeks before the termination to provide me with time to prepare a final session that focuses on review and closure.
 Other terms and conditions may be included into the coaching agreement.